mkrishnachaitanya/AmpionAssessment/README.md

 2) APPID (API Key to uniquely identify the request from an Authenticated Source): 586214337c85e7920184b60aa32ebee2 [Please do not share this key with unauthorized people].

-3) Requirement: "Number of days" the weather is predicted to be sunny with temperatures above 20 degrees in the next 5 days for the city Sydney.
+3) Requirement: "Number of days" the weather is predicted to be "Sunny" with "temperatures above 20 degrees" in the "next 5 days" for the city "Sydney".

 Pre-requisites:
 1) Java should be installed on our Windows 10 machine (if we are running this from our local machine).